Abdul Gaffar Chowdhury: Career

-Before moving to the United Kingdom, Choudhury worked as a journalist in different national newspapers in Dhaka.
+Before moving to the United Kingdom, Chowdhury worked as a journalist for different national newspapers in Dhaka.
 During the 1971 Bangladeshi Liberation War, he worked for Joy Bangla, Jugantar and Anandabazar Patrika.
 He also worked with Khaled Belal in the "Awaz" patrika.

 He is perhaps best known for writing the lyrics to "Amar Bhaier Rokte Rangano" which is recognised as the most influential song of Bengali language movement and was initially set to music by him.
 Later, however, Altaf Mahmud's composed music and adapted the song.
 It has been regarded by listeners of BBC Bengali Service as the third best song in Bengali.

-In the UK, Choudhury founded the newspaper Notun Din.
+In the UK, Chowdhury founded the newspaper Notun Din.
 He had written 35 five books.
 He lived in London from where he regularly wrote columns in national Bangladeshi dailies, in Bengali newspapers of the Bangladeshi community and in a daily paper in Kolkata.

 Some of his notable works are "Dan Pithe Shawkat", "Chandrodwiper Upakhyan", "Nam Na Jana Bhore", "Nil Jamuna", "Shesh Rajanir Chand", "Polashi Thekey Dhanmondi", "Bastobotar Nirikhey" and others.

-Choudhury had produced a film on the assassination of Sheikh Mujibur Rahman called Polashi theke Dhanmondi.
+Chowdhury had produced a film on the assassination of Sheikh Mujibur Rahman called Polashi theke Dhanmondi.
 It was reported in 2008, that he was due to produce the film The Poet of Politics about the life of Sheikh Mujibur Rahman.